darakhshannehal/datacamp-r-projects/Hypothesis testing/README.md

 -   You assume a 10% significance level, and use the following null and alternative hypotheses:

-Ho : The mean number of goals scored in women's international soccer matches is the same as men's.
+H₀: Mean goals in women’s matches = Mean goals in men’s matches

-HA : The mean number of goals scored in women's international soccer matches is greater than men's.
+H₁: Mean goals in women’s matches > Mean goals in men’s matches